 3. Wider customer base

-With e-commerce, geographical boundaries become inconsequential.
+Going online with e-commerce sites makes geographical boundaries become inconsequential.
 You could sell your products to online shoppers across the country or even across the globe.
 You’re not limited to shoppers in your physical location.

 The internet also opens up your retail store to different niche audiences that you wouldn’t have access to.
 By using multiple online touchpoints, you can access customers from all angles by going where they already are, such as social media, forums, and Google search.